Last updated Aug. 29, 2017.

 There is only one cure for preeclampsia: delivery.
 However, sometimes preeclampsia sets in so early that the baby may not be able to survive outside the womb.
 If that’s the case, you may need to take medications to lower your blood pressure or steroids to temporarily improve the function of your liver and to help the baby’s lungs develop.
 If your preeclampsia is severe enough, your doctor may also give you anticonvulsants to decrease the risk of seizures.

-Preeclampsia can be fatal to the mother; it’s one of the most common causes of death due to pregnancy.
+Preeclampsia can be fatal to the mother; it’s one of the most common causes of death due to pregnancy (about 8% of all maternal deaths).
 In some cases, the baby may need to be delivered very early in order to save the mother’s life.

 Unfortunately, there’s no guaranteed way to prevent preeclampsia from happening.
-There are also certain factors that increase your risk of developing the condition:
+There are also certain factors that increase your risk of developing the condition, including:

-- Personal And Family History: If you already have high blood pressure, have developed high blood pressure during a previous pregnancy, or if blood pressure disorders run in your family, you’re at higher risk for developing preeclampsia.
+- Personal and family history.
+If you already have high blood pressure, have developed high blood pressure during a previous pregnancy, or if blood pressure disorders run in your family, you’re at higher risk for developing preeclampsia.
+New research shows that certain DNA variations in your baby also may increase your odds of preeclampsia — something you cannot predict or prevent.

-Other health conditions can also increase your risk, including:
+Other health conditions can also increase your risk, including obesity, migraine headaches, diabetes, history of blood clots, and immune disorders.

 Of course, a medical malpractice lawsuit for injuries to yourself or to your baby is a time-consuming process and you’re not guaranteed to get compensation.
 A cash award can help you cover medical bills, childcare costs, and other expenses, but no amount of money can undo an injury.